 This might be a no brainer, but there will be times a message is only relevant to certain employees.
 Your sales team doesn’t need to know about an announcement for your factory workers, and vice versa.

 Hierarchy or seniority (ex.
 Team Leads and higher, Senior Management, Department Heads, etc)

-Not every employee needs to receive executive communications.
+Not all executive communications need to be a company-wide memo to staff.
 It may suffice to send important communications to managers only.
 Especially if not every employee has email, this is important to ensure the correct level of management gets the information they need.

 Language (Eg. All Spanish Speaking Employees)

 Another obvious employee newsletter idea: if you have offices all over the globe you want to be sure you’re sending your newsletters in the correct language.
 Even if English is the default language of your business if there’s a region (or regions) where the primary language is different you should offer a translated version.
 People will be more engaged when you speak directly to them.
 Plus, you minimize the risk of your message being misunderstood or misinterpreted.

 Dividing different employees into various Outlook Groups or distribution lists is an effective way for you to manage all the different employee emails you send out to different mailing lists.
 This is imperative if you’re planning to personalize each email to suit the recipients of a specific country or region.

 How to Create a Distribution List in Outlook